 - From the Main Menu, touch Map > Menu > Set Up.
-1) - Touch the Dedicated Page Icon, and touch Airspace.
+1) - Touch the Dedicated Page Icon on the Button Bar, and touch Airspace.
 2) - Touch the 'Smart Airspace' On/Off Button.
 3)

-AIRSPACE ALTITUDE LABELS
+AIRSPACE AITITUDE LABELS

 Airspace labels are displayed on any airspace visible on the Navigation Map, worldwide.
 With Smart Airspace configured, the labels are deemphasized when appropriate.
 Range visibility and label size are configured under the 'Airspace' Map Setup Menu.